QuantGov/regcensus-api-python/README.md

 There are six helper functions to retrieve information about these key components of regdata.
 These functions provider the following information: topics, documents, jurisdictions, series, agencies, and years with data.
 The list functions begin with __list__.
 For example, to view the list of topics call __list_topics__.
 When an topic id parameter is supplied, the function returns the details about a specific topic.

 ```
-rc.list_topics()
+rc.list_document_subtype()
 ```

-Each topic comprises one or more *series*.
+Each subtype comprises one or more *series*.
 The __list_series__ function returns the list of all series when no series id is provided.

-There are other helper functions that give you a tour around RegData.
-To see the jurisdictions with data in RegData, call __list_jurisdiction__.
-This function returns the complete list in a list format.
+This call is a great place to start if you are looking for data based on a **topic** first.

 ```
 rc.list_jurisdictions(jurisdictionID = 38)
 ```
+Just like the above function call, listing the jurisdictions is another great place to start.
+If you are looking for data for a specifc jurisdiction(s), this function will return the jurisdiction_id for all jurisdiction, which is key for retrieving data on any individual jurisdiction.

 The __get_series_period__ function returns a list of all seriesa and the years with data available.